beling/book-pl/src/ch16-04-extensible-concurrency-sync-and-send.md

 Therefore, Rust’s type system and trait bounds ensure that you can never accidentally send an `Rc<T>` value across threads unsafely.
-When we tried to do this in Listing 16-14, we got the error `the trait Send is not implemented for Rc<Mutex<i32>>`.
+When we tried to do this in listing 16-14, we got the error `the trait Send is not implemented for Rc<Mutex<i32>>`.
 When we switched to `Arc<T>`, which is `Send`, the code compiled.